The Marine Technology curriculum is designed to provide a strong theoretical base

 for future development and career success.
 The program contains core technical courses

 and advanced courses in each track to address the employment needs of the domestic

 61 - 64 Credit Hours

-Upon completion of the AAS in Marine Technology degree Marine Engineering track, the graduate can:
+Upon completion of the AAS in Marine Technology degree Marine Engineering track, the

 - Identify the mechanical systems aboard the vessel.